loicreboursiere/EMEHG-fx-controller/README.md

  This project is a part of the developments made for Loïc Reboursière Phd Thesis :
     "Organology, genealogy and practice of hexaphonic guitar : from independent string effects to instrumental control of other sounds."

-This version is based on an Arduino Micro.
-It has been directly soldered on two perfboards : one with the rotaries, one with the CD4051s.
+This version is based on a Teensy 3.2.
+The PCB has been moved to a separate box and Oled display and master rotary encoders has been added.

  The folder is organized as follows :
  ```